 Cambridge may not have a cathedral, but that is part of what makes the city so distinctive.

-Rather than being defined by a single grand religious building, Cambridge's story is told through its remarkable collection of churches, chapels and college foundations.
-Together they create an architectural landscape unlike anywhere else in Britain.
+Rather than being defined by a single grand religious building, Cambridge's story is told through its remarkable collection of churches, chapels and college foundations — each with centuries of history, unexpected connections and quiet stories waiting to be discovered.

-It is a reminder that some of England's most extraordinary religious buildings are found not in cathedrals, but in the historic heart of Cambridge itself.
+It is a reminder that some of England's most extraordinary religious buildings are found not in cathedrals, but woven into the everyday fabric of Cambridge itself.